Disney puts a new spin on its accelerator

 Others are more oblique – Brit + Co is a media and goods company, and Hoodline is a hyper-local news and analysis company.
 But given that I saw a Hoodline mentioned on a local ABC affiliate a few weeks back, I think I can see where that is going.

-(Hoodline was founded by former TechCrunch co-editor Eric Eldon, but he wouldn’t tell me what they’re up to yet.
+(Hoodline was co-founded by former TechCrunch co-editor Eric Eldon, but he wouldn’t tell me what they’re up to yet.
 Too much media training probably.)

 I’m very interested to see how some of the companies in this eclectic grouping will capitalize on the relationship with Disney.
 Here’s the full group of companies this batch (descriptions are Disney’s).